Halloween Craft Kits

 - IN-25/6478, Halloween candy craft bag with stickers, $10.99

-They have an amazing assortment of tactile and fine motor crafts, for any holiday, for kids with special needs.
+They have an amazing assortment of tactile and fine motor crafts, for any holiday, for all abilities.
 And when they are done with the craft, it doesn’t look too babyish, plus they can do it themselves.

 Whatever you need for Halloween, they have it.
 Candy, stickers, costumes, crafts, decorations, tattoos, you name it….so much more than any of the local stores, even the Halloween-specific stores.
 It’s also easier for me to shop at home and the delivery was fast.

 Even if you don’t “do Halloween” because of personal or religious beliefs, they have many fall/autumn options such as just leaves and pumpkins.
-And all of these are under $1 per craft, many are around $0.50!
+And all of these are under $1 per craft, many are around $0.50.
 Look at how cute those witch legs are!
 And, weaving!
-What a cute weaving activity!
-The rhinestones offer lots of bling for students who love bling, and those leaf things–no skills required!
-They are “magic” leaves that basically, all you have to do is scratch on the paper to make a cool design.I love this weaving project!
+What a cute weaving activity.

 Here is an image to pin to your favorite Fall or Halloween board so that you can always find the information.
 Please pin!